Carrying more than one fetus

 The only true treatment for pregnancy morning sickness is the passing of each trimester and ultimately, the delivery of the baby.
 However, there are simple things that a woman can do to make it more bearable and less uncomfortable.

 For some reason, when a woman is pregnant, there are certain food or drinks that a woman craves or suddenly hates.
 One of the ways a woman can ease pregnancy morning sickness is by following what her body wants.
 Eat what you want to eat and stay away from what causes you to be irritated or uncomfortable, even if it is a food that you used to love.
 Forcing yourself to eat something that your body is rejecting could trigger another bout of nausea or vomiting.

 They say that you need to eat for two but you also need to watch what you eat so that the baby won’t become too big.
 You may eat small, frequent meals so as not to overstretch your stomach.
 Filling your stomach to the brim may cause you to be more nauseous.
 An empty stomach may cause hyperacidity or gassiness.
 This could result in bitter or acidic taste at the back of the throat, causing you to gag or feel nauseous.

 Morning sickness can make you feel dehydrated because you tend to flush out liquids, leaving your body feeling high and dry.
 Since there’s two of you now and the baby is taking in the nutrients you are ingesting, you need to hydrate yourself more.
-If water makes you a, try eating fruits like watermelon that are high in liquid content.
+Eating fruits like watermelon that are high in liquid content may also help.
 Sucking on hard candy or taking ginger capsules are said to help with the severity of nausea and vomiting.